GPT-Alternatives/gpt_alternatives/README.md

 a pretrained model to 4-bit and incorporates a limited number of learnable Low-rank Adapter weights.
 It significantly decreases the average memory needs for fine-tuning a 65-billion-parameter model from over 780GB of GPU memory to less than 48GB, while maintaining the runtime and predictive accuracy comparable to a fully finetuned 16-bit baseline.

 **Continuous Prompt Tuning and Prefix Tuning**.
-Continuous prompt tuning prepends or inserts learnable prompts to input sequence and freezes the pre-trained model weights~\cite{lester2021power, liu2021gpt}.
+Continuous prompt tuning prepends or inserts learnable prompts to input sequence and freezes the pre-trained model weights.
 It is shown that continuous prompt tuning is comparable to finetuning on simple classification tasks with 10-billion-parameter models.
-Prefix tuning\cite{li2021prefix} prepends prefixes to Transformer (more specifically, every Transformer layer has trainable continuous prompts rather than merely the input layer) and achieves comparable performance in table-to-text generation tasks compared with full parameter fine-tuning.
-Further empirical evidence from Ptuning-v2~\cite{liu2021p} demonstrates that prefix tuning achieves comparable performance to finetuning across different scales and tasks.
+Prefix tuning prepends prefixes to Transformer (more specifically, every Transformer layer has trainable continuous prompts rather than merely the input layer) and achieves comparable performance in table-to-text generation tasks compared with full parameter fine-tuning.
+Further empirical evidence from Ptuning-v2 demonstrates that prefix tuning achieves comparable performance to finetuning across different scales and tasks.

 ### 5 OPEN-SOURCE TOOLS
 TABLE 5: Overview of open-source efforts and tools development